 Comply with all applicable local and international laws and regulations.
-Ensure its compliance with fair business practices and anti-corruption.
+Ensure compliance with fair business practices and anti-corruption, including prevention of conflicts of interest and anti-competitiveness.

 10. Information Disclosure

 Disclose information on all items listed above in a timely and appropriate manner.